purdue-biorobotics/flappy/README.md

 ## Environments
 ### FWMAV
 Dual motor driven flapping wing robots based on the Purdue Hummingbird robot.

+The control of this vehicle is a difficult problem.
+We challenge developers, researchers, scientists and roboticists to come up with better control algorithm, either feedback controller or learning based controller.

+Two default working controller are included: a cascading PID controller (control structure similar to ArduPilot) and an Adaptive Robust Controller (ARC).
+These two controller can be evaluated in the provided test script.

 #### 'fwmav_hover-v0'
 This environment is for controlling the dual wing flappin wing robot.